raspberrypilearning/lego-plotter/en/step_2.md

 --- task ---

-The next line makes the motor turn to the angle stored in `sensor_data`.
+The next line makes the motor turn to the angle stored in `new_angle`.

 --- code ---
 ---